NZMSA/2024-Phase-2/data-science/0. Resources/datasets/README.md

 ## Regression

 Sales forecasting is a critical component of a company's strategic planning.
 It aids in resource allocation, financial planning, inventory management, strategic growth, performance monitoring, risk management, and pricing strategies.
-The dataset provided includes sales data from various companies.
+The selected dataset includes sales data and correlated information from various companies.
 Your task is to select one dataset and develop a sales prediction for it.
-(Sales prediction period can be in weekly or monthly)
+Do the sales prediction in weekly manner (week-wise intervals) to at least 4 weeks (12 weeks good to have).

-### Store Sales (store_sales.csv)
+### W Store Sales (store_sales.csv)

 The data contains sales transactions, customer demographics, and product details.

-### X Company Sales (Sales.csv & Features.csv & stores.csv)
+### X Company Sales (sales.csv & features.csv & stores.csv)
 This data contains three files.
 - Sales: The sales data and the time information.
 - Stores: Information about stores.